Originate/exosphere/tutorial/part_2/01_exo_tool.md

 We will look at them in a minute.
 First, the takeaway of this chapter:

+> Exosphere provides a powerful CLI
-> Exosphere's CLI allows to build and operate Exosphere applications.
+> that allows to work on and operate Exosphere applications.

 Now, why are we even using a code generator here?